galvao/gzf-muscles/README.md

 * Provide a more sane, DRY, source code;
 * Implement more generalized methods for C.R.U.D. in the Model;
 * Implement relationships between entities.

+## Gocthas

+* Muscles use Zend\Stdlib\Hydrator\ArraySerializable as the default Hydrator.
+To change it set a "Hydrator" index on your config/autoload/local.php